-- 1. Simple, direct - Direct riposte: a riposte which hits the opponent without leaving the line in which the parry was made. - Riposte along the blade: a riposte which hits the opponent by grazing along the blade after the parry. - 2.
-Simple, indirect - Riposte by disengagement: a riposte which hits the opponent in the opposite line to that in which the parry was formed (by passing under the opponent's blade if the parry was formed in the high line, and over the blade if the parry was formed in the low line). - Riposte with a coupé: a riposte which hits the opponent in the opposite line to that in which the parry was formed (the blade always passing over the opponent's point). - 3.
-Compound - Riposte with a doublé: a riposte which hits the opponent in the opposite line to that in which the parry was formed, but after having described a complete circle round the opponent's blade. - Riposte with a one-two: a riposte which hits the opponent in the same line as that in which the parry was formed but after the blade has first been into the opposite line, by passing under the opponent's blade.
+- a) Simple, direct - Direct riposte: a riposte which hits the opponent without leaving the line in which the parry was made. - Riposte along the blade: a riposte which hits the opponent by grazing along the blade after the parry. - b) Simple, indirect - Riposte by disengagement: a riposte which hits the opponent in the opposite line to that in which the parry was formed (by passing under the opponent's blade if the parry was formed in the high line, and over the blade if the parry was formed in the low line). - Riposte with a coupé: a riposte which hits the opponent in the opposite line to that in which the parry was formed (the blade always passing over the opponent's point).

+- c) Compound - Riposte with a doublé: a riposte which hits the opponent in the opposite line to that in which the parry was formed, but after having described a complete circle round the opponent's blade. - Riposte with a one-two: a riposte which hits the opponent in the same line as that in which the parry was formed but after the blade has first been into the opposite line, by passing under the opponent's blade. - 3.
+Counter-attacks a) The stop hit b) The stop hit made with opposition